Cindy Trellis Bernstein, experienced Child Custody, Family Law attorney in Pittsburgh, PA with 10 reviews

 3

-Caring, professional, and highly responsive to client needs and concerns
+Caring, professional, and highly responsive to client's concerns

-“She has always been caring, professional, accessible, and quickly responsive to any concerns.
-She advises, mediates, counsels and litigates only as a last resort.”
+“She has always been caring, professional, accessible, and quickly responsive to any concerns.”

 4

-Extensive knowledge of the local legal system and ability to predict opposing lawyers' and judges' reactions
+Extensive knowledge of the local legal system and ability to predict outcomes

 “She knows the Pittsburgh family law legal system perfectly and can predict how each opposing lawyer or judge might react a priori.”